Thursday, November 21, 2024

 T-ONO: Are there any particular works or projects that you'd like to be a part of?

 Ryusuke: Instead of having a manga drawn in Japan and translated, I'd like to draw an original manga for the U.S. viewers that originated in the U.S. without having it translated.
-I would like to do that because there's a lot of culture difference.
+I would like to do that because there are a lot of cultural differences.
 When you write a manga for Japanese people there's cultural reference for the Japanese audience.
 What I want to do is draw American manga with American culture references so American people could see, read, and understand much better.
 That's what I want to do.

 T-ONO: So something like Heroman (ヒーローマン), are you familiar with that series?